The Essence of Veganism

 Even though people may not mean ill, even though often, they’re quite caring, anyone asking for a steak, a cheese sandwich, a fur coat, a leather suitcase, a pet—are asking for someone to suffer or die for them. *

 That’s the difference with veganism.
 A vegan acts on the awareness of the implications and consequences of such demands, and makes different choices.
-That may reflect better who we all are, namely not as cruel as to (repeatedly, even constantly) asking others to suffer or die for them.
+That may reflect better who we all are, namely not as cruel as to (repeatedly, even constantly) asking for others to suffer or die for them.

 If you’re a vegan developer, tech lead, or manager, too, you might like to join Vegan Web Developers.